You need to update your browser to use the site.

 Please note that you may not notice performance issues while performing simple operations.
 However, applications or scripts that intensively use resources (primarily processor and memory) may exhibit the problem.
 See More Information section for details.

 This issue may occur if the Power Options settings are set to Balanced.
-By default, Windows Server 2008 R2 sets the Balanced (recommended) power plan, which enables energy conservation by scaling the processor performance based on current CPU utilization
+By default, Windows Server 2008 R2 or later sets the Balanced (recommended) power plan, which enables energy conservation by scaling the processor performance based on current CPU utilization.

 Option 1: Recommended